Draft policies and procedures to get the most out of in-kind gifts

 Once you choose a valuation method, apply it consistently and disclose it within your financial statements.

-Some in-kind gifts might not be worth the associated hassle and expense.
-For example, accepting certain gifts might run counter to your organization's mission and values or you might not be equipped to manage and maintain the value of a gift, such as real estate.
+Some in-kind gifts might not be worth the hassle and expense.
+Accepting certain gifts might run counter to your organization's mission and values, for example, or you might not be equipped to manage and maintain the value of a gift, such as real estate.

 How can you tell if an in-kind gift is worthwhile?
 Start by creating your own gift acceptance policy.
 A written policy can help manage your donors' expectations and help staff and board members who might be asking for or receiving contributions.